Ikesee-Ikemefuna/Projects_Data_Analysis/README.md

 # Projects_Data_Analysis

-Business Requirement - Complete the series of task below to provide useful reports. to aid decision making.
+Business Requirement - I carried out series of tasks below to provide useful reports to aid decision making.

-My analysis was carried out using pivot tables and other advanced excel functions, Power_BI functions and visuals, and SQL queries.
+My analysis was carried out using pivot tables/dashboard and other advanced excel functions, Power_BI functions and visuals, and SQL queries/Tables.
 The Excel, PowerBI and SQL contain all the rough work/pivot tables/Dashboards about the business requirements.

 #Excel
 1. What is the yearly profit made by the company.
 Plot this on an appropriate chart.